malabya/google_analytics_counter/README.md

 3. Set up user permissions. (/admin/people/permissions#module-google_analytics_counter)

-4. Go to the settings page. (/admin/config/system/google-analytics-counter)
+4. Go to the authentication page. (/admin/config/system/google-analytics-counter/authentication)

-5. Add your Google Project Client ID, Client Secret and Authorized Redirect URI to the Initial Setup section at the bottom of the page.
-(See "Creating a Project in Google" in the next section of this document for more information).
+5. Add your Google Project Client ID, Client Secret and Authorized redirect URI.
+   See "Creating a Project in Google" in the next section of this document for more information on setting up Google Analytics.

 6. If you know which view (profile) you will be using you can add its ID to the 'Prefill a Google View (Profile)' field.

-7. Read and change other settings as is your preference.
+7. Optionally add your Google Project's machine name.
+This field helps to take you directly to your Analytics API page to view Google's quotas.

-   Click Save configuration.
+8. Click Save configuration.

-8. Go to the Authentication page. (/admin/config/system/google-analytics-counter/authentication) Click Set up authentication.
+9. Click the large button at the top of the page labeled 'Authenticate'.

-9. Select the google account to which you would like to authenticate.
+10. Select the google account to which you would like to authenticate.

-10. Fill in credentials if requested by Google.
+11. Fill in credentials if requested by Google.
     Click Allow.

-9. If you did not Prefill a Google View (Profile) ID on the Settings form, go back to the settings form (/admin/config/system/google-analytics-counter) and Select a view (profile) from the select list under Google Views (Profiles) IDS.
+12. If you did not Prefill a Google View (Profile) ID, select a view (profile) from the select list under Google Views (Profiles) IDS.
     Click Save configuration.

-10. Go to the Dashboard (/admin/config/system/google-analytics-counter/dashboard)
+13. Go to the Dashboard (/admin/config/system/google-analytics-counter/dashboard)

-11. Note: most of the numbers are 0 until you run cron.
+14. Note: most of the numbers are 0 until you run cron.

-12. Run cron.
+15. Run cron.
 Generally speaking, it is a good idea to run cron continuously with a scheduler like Jenkins to keep pageviews data up to date.

-13. Place a Google Analytics Counter block on your site.
+16. Place a Google Analytics Counter block on your site.
     (/admin/structure/block)

 ### Creating a Project in Google